phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/printing_functions.rst

 <https://github.com/php/php-src/blob/509f5097ab0b578adc311c720afcea8de266aadd/main/spprintf.c#L203>`_.

 What that means is that arguments parsing algo has been fully rewritten, and may differ from what you're used to in libc.
-F.e, the libc locale is note taken care of in most cases.
+F.e, the libc locale is not taken care of in most cases.

 Special formats may be used, like *"%I64"* to explicitely print to an int64, or *"%I32"*.
 You can also use *"%Z"* to make a zval printable (according to PHP cast rules to string), that one is a great addition.